Our Top AR-15s: Which Is The Best AR-15 For You?

 About a decade ago Smith and Wesson applied the same concept to the AR-15 by bringing their M&P15 line to market.

-11. Another Budget Option: Anderson MFG AM-15 Rifle
+9. Budget Pick: Anderson MFG AM-15 Rifle

 Anderson Manufacturing AM-15